pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

 from ``eventsourcing.infrastructure.django.models`` matches the ``SequencedItem`` namedtuple.
 The ``StoredEventRecord`` from the same module matches the ``StoredEvent`` namedtuple.
 There is also a ``TimestampSequencedItemRecord`` and a ``SnapshotRecord``.
-These are all standard Django model classes.
+These are all Django models.

-The package ``eventsourcing.infrastructure.django`` is a Django application.
-To use these models in your Django project, include the application in your list of ``INSTALLED_APPS``.
+The package ``eventsourcing.infrastructure.django`` is a little Django app.
+To involve its models in your Django project, simply include the application in your project's list of ``INSTALLED_APPS``.

 .. code:: python